-A medical emergency can occur anywhere in the world and at any time: while being on a cruise, a city trip or a skiing holiday.
-Even if nobody likes to think about it, an accident or sudden illness during a holiday abroad can turn into a serious problem quite quickly.
-Whereas initial treatment is carried out locally, many patients want any further treatment to be carried out in their home country.
-The reason for this is clear.
-In more out-of-the-way countries in particular, adequate medical care cannot always be guaranteed.
-The patient also wants to get back close to his or her family as soon as possible, and to deal with important matters during convalescence from home.
-A medical repatriation is neccessary.
+A medical emergency can occur anywhere in the world and at any time: on a cruise, a city trip or a skiing holiday.
+Nobody likes to think about it, but having an accident or falling ill during a holiday abroad can turn serious quite quickly.
+While initial treatment is carried out locally, most patients want to go home as soon as possible to receive further treatment in their home country.
+The reasons for this are clear.
+In less developed or more remote countries, good medical care cannot always be guaranteed, and people want to return to their home and family as soon as possible.
+In these cases, medical repatriation is necessary.

-For medical repatriation, we provide an ambulance jet or air ambulance depending on the patient’s state of health and the particular route.
-These air ambulances are equipped with the latest medical equipment and permit the best possible in-flight medical care.
-Whether intensive care is needed or if the case is less urgent, – our patients always receive the best care, and are quickly and safely repatriated.
+For medical repatriation, we provide a private jet or ambulance aircraft, depending on the patient’s medical condition and location.
+Air ambulances are equipped with the latest medical equipment and permit the best possible in-flight medical care with the shortest lead times.
+Our patients always receive the best care, and are quickly and safely repatriated.

 Using a commercial flight is often the most appropriate – and cheapest – method if the patient is stable and can be transported lying down.
 Stretchers can be accommodated in aircraft by removing some seats.
 A screen separates the patient from other passengers, ensuring privacy.
 Patients are accompanied at all times by medical staff.
 Should any complications arise, our highly qualified team will act quickly to guarantee the patient’s safety.